-Collection Summary: Archipenko's professional career as a sculptor and teacher, as well as his personal life, is documented through correspondence, financial records, scrapbooks, printed materials, and photographs relating to his art, exhibitions, travel, teaching activities, and the Archipenko Art School.
-Also found are drafts, notes, and final manuscripts of published and unpublished writings and notes, outlines, transcripts, and audio recordings of some of his lectures.
+Summary: The Alexander Archipenko papers measure 19.5 linear feet and date from 1904 to 1986, with the bulk of materials dating from 1930 to 1964.
+The sculptor's personal and professional life is documented by correspondence, financial records, scrapbooks, printed matter, and photographs documenting his art, exhibitions, travel, teaching activities, and the Archipenko Art School.
+Archipenko wrote and lectured extensively about his philosophies of art and the relationship between art and nature.
+The papers include drafts, notes, and final manuscripts of published and unpublished writings, and notes, outlines, transcripts, and audio recordings of some of his lectures.